luowei428/pbac/readme.md

     request date, the resource owner name, the department ken is working in or any other information you want to pass along.
     (optional)

-To decide what the answer is, Ladon uses policy documents which can be represented as JSON
+To decide what the answer is, PBAC uses policy documents which can be represented as JSON

 ```json
 {